 Officer Lyle helped Angel to her feet and spoke gently to her.

 “Look, my father is Commander of this Precinct.
 He thinks you are a lawless vigilante.
 Me?
 I don’t know what to think, but I have a job to do.
 I’m going to remove your handcuffs.
 Don’t try to make a break for it or go all Ninja on us.
 All we want to do is take your fingerprints, weight, height, and so on.
 Go easy on us, and we’ll go easy on you.
-Nod your head if this is OK?
+Nod your head if this is OK.”

 Angel nodded in the affirmative, and Officer Gabriella Castillo started fingerprinting.
-When they got to the mugshot part, a female police officer, Makayla Miller, came up and tried to make her more presentable by dabbing the blood from her nose and the corner of her mouth.
+When they got to the mugshot part, a female police officer, Makayla Miller, tried to make her more presentable by dabbing the blood from her nose and the corner of her mouth.
 She even smoothed out her hair.

 While Officer Castillo was booking Angel, nobody in the crowded lobby noticed Rinor Prishtina pass through the front door metal detector and weapons check.
 Wearing a leather jacket, odd for a summer day, he removed it and placed it on the conveyor belt.
 There were no alarms.
 Donning the jacket, Rinor positioned himself in the far corner of the boisterous lobby, observing the officers booking the prisoner.
-He gingerly reached inside the coat, fondling the Japanese ceramic knife, sharp as a diamond edge, long enough to strike through a heart.
+He gingerly reached inside the coat, fondling the Japanese ceramic knife.

-As Officer Castillo was reattaching Angel’s handcuffs, Captain Baggs returned, his facial expression, ,indicating arrogance.
+Captain Baggs, his facial expression arrogant and sneering, returned as Officer Castillo was reattaching Angel’s handcuffs.

 “All right, what have we got about her?”